 Taube Family Assistant Professor of Jewish Studies

 Sam Shonkoff (Ph.D., University of Chicago) is the Taube Family Assistant Professor of Jewish Studies at the GTU, where he teaches on Jewish religious thought, modern Jewish cultures, and methods in theology, ethics, and the historical-cultural study of religions.
 His research focuses primarily on German-Jewish thought and Hasidism, as well as appropriations of Hasidic spirituality in relatively secular spheres.
 Shonkoff’s current book project investigates themes of embodiment in Martin Buber’s representations of Hasidism vis-à-vis the original sources.
 He is co-editor with Ariel Evan Mayse of Hasidism: Writings on Devotion, Community and Life in the Modern World (Brandeis University Press, 2020) and the editor of Martin Buber: His Intellectual and Scholarly Legacy (Brill, 2018).
+He is also affiliated with the UC Berkeley Center for the Science of Psychedelics.
 Prior to joining the GTU in 2018, Shonkoff taught at Oberlin College and the University of Chicago.

 PhD, with distinction, University of Chicago Divinity School, 2018

 Philosophy of religion

 Formulations of dynamics between corporeality and spirituality